How do I register and pay for Workforce Education Courses?

 If you are 65 years or older and request the Senior Citizen Discount at registration, you may be eligible to receive discounted tuition for certain classes.
 A copy of your current driver’s license must accompany the registration form.

-If you are under 18 years of age, a Continuing Education administrator and the course instructor must approve any waiver of age limitations for a course.
+If you are under 18 years of age, a Workforce Education administrator and the course instructor must approve any waiver of age limitations for a course.
 A “Consent/Release” form must be completed at registration for any minor and requires the signature of a legal parent or legal guardian.

 Do I need a Meningitis Vaccine?

-No, if you are only enrolling in Continuing Education courses or programs less than 360 hours.
+No, if you are only enrolling in Workforce Education courses or programs less than 360 hours.
 You will need the vaccine if you are enrolling in academic credit courses, are under 22 years of age, and a new student who has never previously attended an institution of higher education or a student who has previously attended an institution of higher education and is re-enrolling in the same or another institution after a break in enrollment of at least one fall or spring semester.
 Proof of meningitis vaccination must be received at least 10 days prior to the class start date.
 Meningitis vaccination is not required for students enrolled in only online courses or other distance education courses or who are 22 years of age or older.

 ~ Back to Top